yuvalmGS/gigaspaces-wiki-jekyll/xap97/map-api.markdown

 # Time to Live - TTL

 An entry within the cache is emortal by default.
 You can specify as part of the put operation a specific time for the entry to be alive within the cache.
-Once this time elapsed, it will be expired automaticaly.
+Once this time elapsed, it will be expired automatically.
 The time unit to specify the TTL is millseconds.

 {% highlight java %}
 GigaMap gigaMap = ...